One of the most basic questions asked of a GIS is "what's near what?" For example:

 Creates buffer polygons around input features to a specified distance.
 A number of cartographic shapes are available for buffer ends (caps) and corners (joins) when the buffer is generated around the feature.

 Creates multiple buffers at specified distances around the input features.
-These buffers can be merged and dissolved using the buffer distance values to create nonoverlapping buffers.
+These buffers can optionally be merged and dissolved using the buffer distance values to create nonoverlapping buffers.

 Calculates distance and additional proximity information between the input features and the closest feature in another layer or feature class.